James Hamilton, 3rd Earl of Arran: Valiant and Stout in the Cause

 In January 1560, at the request of Scottish Protestants, Elizabeth sent a fleet to Scotland under the command of William Wynter.
 It consisted of 17 large ships belonging to the Queen, carrying a total of 3,000 men; part of the fleet was tasked with intercepting supplies from France to starve French troops in Scotland.
 At the end of January, Arran conferred with the English Admiral William Wynter at Burntisland, saying he was about to return to his father's lands in the West.
 By 4 February 1560, Fife was won over to the Congregation and pacified.
 Later in February, Thomas Randolph posed as a Scot to gain the confidence of a French agent at Dumbarton Castle but Arran clumsily revealed his identity.

 The centre of the conflict in Scotland moved to the Siege of Leith.
-An English army came to the rebels' support, arranged by the elder Arran in the Treaty of Berwick (1560).
+An English army came to the rebels' support, under the terms of the Treaty of Berwick (1560).
 Before the English army arrived, the French raided Glasgow and attacked the Bishop's Palace, Arran shadowed their return to Leith with 800 horse.
 He then joined the besiegers in the camp at Restalrig.
-On 4 March he met the Earl of Huntly, who seemed likely to join the Congregation, at Perth.
-He retired from the camp at Leith by 10 April, "evil at ease," to rest at Holyrood.
+On 4 March at Perth, he met the Earl of Huntly, who seemed likely to join the Congregation.
+Arran retired from the camp at Leith by 10 April, "evil at ease," to rest at Holyrood.
 Within a week, Arran was in control of Blackness Castle, and returned to Edinburgh for the peace negotiations after the death of Mary of Guise in June, which led to the Treaty of Edinburgh.
 After the Protestant religion was established by the Reformation Parliament, he went with Lord James to Dalhousie Castle and burnt church books and vestments.